Planning is the key to a successful on-location Photo Shoot!!!

 Jewelry: I don't recommend wearing watches or expensive jewelry on location.

-What to Bring: Drinking water, a snack, sunscreen, towel.
+What to Bring: Drinking water, a snack, sunscreen, towel, sunglasses, a change of clothing if you wish to get wet during the session.

 Security Note: Do not bring expensive items to the photo session.
 Make good use of your hotel's safe and leave expensive items at the hotel.
 Never leave important possessions in your unattended parked vehicle.